 Want to be the best host in town?
-These tips from 1950s housewives will teach you how to be a good host and have parties everyone will want to go to.
+These tips from 1950s housewives will teach you how to be a good host and have parties, maybe even a 1950s party, everyone will want to go to.

 Entertaining has changed so much over the last several decades.
 It has gotten a lot less formal and it seems more and more we go places to spend time with others instead of hosting in our own homes.

 I do like a lot more relaxed entertaining but we are also forgetting how to entertain in a more formal setting.
 Even if that isn’t something you want to do regularly it can be fun to have a more formal dinner party or a cocktail party from time to time, so it’s nice to know who to host one.